topfreegames/libpitaya-cluster/cpp-lib/README.md

 ## Limitations
 - Currently there is no support for Windows.
 However building the library on Windows should not be too difficult.
 We will gladly accept PR's for this.
-- The RPC server does not implement a convenient handlers for C++ like it does for C#.
+- The RPC server does not implement a convenient way of implementing handlers for C++ like it does for C#.
 What it means is that the main way of handling RPC's is by manually fetching RPCs with `Cluster::Instance().WaitForRpc`, and by finishing them with `pitaya::Rpc::Finish`.
 If you want multiple threads handling multiple RPCs this has to be done manually for now.
 We plan on adding better support for this in order to make building C++ servers easier.